Leviticus Chapter 3 Summary

 9. How does the offering of an unblemished animal as a sacrifice represent our attempts to maintain a relationship with God in our lives?

-10. A larger animal such as cattle, sheep, or a goat would be considered expensive and provide several meals for a family in ancient Israel.
-Leviticus 3 gives statues how to prepare only these 3 animals for a peace offering.
-If a person or family could not afford to a large animal, how could they express their thankfulness to God?
-How has religion today limit the accessibility to God in today's society?
+10. A larger animal, such as cattle, sheep, or a goat, would be considered expensive and provide several meals for a family in ancient Israel.
+Leviticus 3 gives statutes on how to prepare only these three animals for a peace offering.
+If a person or family could not afford a large animal, how could they express their thankfulness to God?
+How has religion today limited the accessibility to God in today's society?

 Key Words/Phrase